telesimon/www/README.md

 Your piece of the internet

-Telemonit is End to End communication
+Telesimon is End to End communication

 ![svgviewer-png-output(2)](https://github.com/user-attachments/assets/f9a29d10-0621-4adc-af3f-98b565cf4032)